 You can plainly see that the barcode is physically represented in two dimensions; it has height and width.
-So why then it this referred to as a one-dimensional (1D) barcode?
+So why then is this referred to as a one-dimensional (1D) barcode?
 It’s because the data is only represented in one dimension: across the “width” of the barcode.
 The same “data” is represented across the entire height of the barcode; visually you can see this as the black/white pattern of the code is the same from the top of the code to its bottom.
 It doesn't matter where a scanner reads this code: across the top, middle, or bottom; as long as the scanner can read across the width of the code, the data can be decoded.
 Now consider the following Data Matrix barcode:

 Visually you can see that this type of barcode does not possess distinct vertical black and white lines like the Code 128 barcode did; rather, a Data Matrix barcode consists of many rows and columns of black/white squares (typically arranged as a square overall).
 In this case, the data in the barcode is represented in two dimensions: across its width and height.
 Unlike 1D barcodes though, a scanner must read the entire symbol (or virtually the entire symbol for smarter scanners) to be able to decode the message it contains.

 Thus, when considering how to expand the capacity of traditional barcodes, designers looked for a third “data representation” dimension; that is, a third way of representing data; but not necessarily thinking in terms of physical dimensions.
-One innovative solution that quickly emerged was the use of color as the third dimension: rather than just using black and white spaces of varying width, why not use color patterns, or even combine color patterns and with varying widths?
+One innovative solution that quickly emerged was the use of color as the third dimension: rather than just using black and white spaces of varying widths, why not use color patterns, or even combine color patterns with varying widths?
 This approach has led to many creative “3D” barcode technologies.